elminster/elminster.github.io/hardware.md

 ***
 ## _**DIY - Relevant DIY project not covered by above**_
-This section covers any recent new or remakes of DIY projects that dont have an equivalent kit/prebuilt option above.
+This section covers any recent new or remakes of DIY projects that don't have an equivalent kit/prebuilt option above.
 There are 1000's of other DIY projects in Mags, Books and on the Web; But only a handful of really useful ones (that have been reimagined) currently appear here.

 | Product | Description | Designers | Active | Connection | Compatible | Category | Built | License | Org_Type | URLs |
 |---------|-------------|-----------|--------|------------|------------|----------|-------|---------|----------|------|